 - Tomatoes – miniature or petite varieties are best

 How to Water and Manage the Indoor Herb and Vegetable Garden

 Managing the indoor garden means paying attention every day to your plants until you get the hang of caring for them.
 In my indoor garden, I water microgreen within their trays every day, but I water larger plants only once per week.
 Understanding each plant’s needs and addressing them will be part of the trick of growing healthy indoor vegetable plants.

 Humidity can be an issue for indoor houseplants.
 Winter-heated homes, for instance, have exceptionally low humidity.
 Increasing humidity by setting your plants on a dish of pebbles, then keeping the pebbles watered, or misting your plants regularly with a continuous mist spray bottle can help.

 Too much humidity, soil moisture, or misting can result in unwelcome mold growth.
 That mold growth is bad for the plants and can cause damping off.
 Too much mold is also bad for humans in the household and can cause breathing issues.
 Letting the planting medium dry off between waterings is important to prevent mold concerns.

 Keeping the air circulating around the plans can reduce negative moisture issues and assist with pollination.
 Running an oscillating electric fan a few hours per day is a good idea.

-Many microgreens and other leafy greens are “cut and come-again”.
-That means, you can cut the top off the plant and it will regrow for a second, third, or sometimes fourth harvest from the same plant.
+Many microgreens and other leafy greens are “cut and come again”.
+That means, you can cut the top off the plant and it will regrow for a second, third, or sometimes the fourth harvest from the same plant.
 This saves money.

 There is something particularly joyous about being able to save a few pennies and harvesting from the same plant base over and over from your indoor vegetable garden.